Picnic (chocolate bar): History

-The MacRobertson Picnic bar was first released in Australia in 1950 (also released in Great Britain by Fry in the 1950s).
+The MacRobertson's Picnic bar was first released in Australia in 1950 (also released in Great Britain by Fry in the 1950s).
 In 1967, Cadbury acquired MacRobertson Chocolates, a well-respected Australian confectionery manufacturer founded in 1880.
 The move gave Cadbury another major manufacturing base on the Australian mainland - at Ringwood in Melbourne, Victoria.
 It also added a range of unique confectionery brands, including Old Gold (launched in 1919), Picnic, Cherry Ripe (created in 1924) and Freddo Frog (created in 1930), which were household names.